imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

 The jar-file defines the java library containing the Entity EJBs to be stored in the Database.
 This tag should always point to the imixs-workflow-engine Jar File.
 Take care about the version number 	used by your application.

-In the example the jta-data-source point to a JDBC Ressource with the JNDI Name 'jdbc/workflow-db'.
+In the example the jta-data-source point to a JDBC Resource with the JNDI Name 'jdbc/workflow-db'.
 The jar-file points to the imixs-workflow-engine.jar part of your application.
 Take care about the right location and version number of this file!

-The jndi database resource with the name "jdbc/workflow-db" have to be provided in your application server as explained in the {{{/jee/install.html} Imixs-Workflow Engine install section}}.
+The jndi database resource with the name "jdbc/workflow-db" have to be provided in your application server.

 ##Using shared libraries
-In difference to the deplyoment example shown above you can deploy part of the Imixs JEE components as shared libraries into a EAR.
+In difference to the deployment example shown above you can deploy part of the Imixs JEE components as shared libraries into a EAR.
 In this case you put the jars into the /lib/ folder of your EAR.
 Jars deployed into the /lib folder of an ear are visible to all other modules and components.
-Exept for the imixs-jee-impl.jar you can place all Imixs jars into the lib.
+Except for the imixs-jee-impl.jar you can place all Imixs jars into the lib.
 So in this case the EAR structure will look like this:

 	  /
 	  +- META-INF/